 To help facilitate a strong working relationship between students and mentors, each student meets with their mentor to complete a Mentor-Mentee Agreement at the outset of each academic year.
 The Mentor-Mentee Agreement is used to specify the parameters of the student-mentor relationship (e.g., responsibilities for both parties, preferred methods and timeliness of communication, co-mentoring opportunities).
-The process of creating this agreement is a bi-directional one in which both individuals outline their needs and expectations for the other.
+The process of creating this agreement is a bi-directional one in which both individuals outline their needs and expectations for the other; the Mentorship Expectations Discussion Guide (found on second page) suggests topics and questions to facilitate this discussion.
 After both parties reach an agreement, the document is signed and turned into the Department's administrative assistant, Pat Perreira, to be included in the student's file.
 Should there be any grievances in the agreement-making process or in upholding the agreements made, the student can refer to the Grievance Procedures (Appendix C).